Moral Courage: The Most Important Leadership Characteristic

 Examples of Courageous Leadership Behaviours

-- Moral courage & humility when providing honest feedback in conversations and discussions or managing up to your supervisors or boards
+1. Moral courage & humility when providing honest feedback in conversations and discussions, or managing your supervisors or boards

-- Taking ownership when you are in uncharted territory, and the safe path is to do nothing.
+5. Taking ownership when you are in uncharted territory, and the safe path is to do nothing, is a crucial step.

 How are you, or your organization, doing at removing the barriers to morally courageous behaviour?
 Try this simple exercise here to find out.